Back to portfolio

 Solution

-We built a Vercel-shaped experience on Google Cloud: connect a GitHub repository in a UI, push to a branch, and let the platform build and deploy.
-Webhooks triggered Cloud Build on every push.
-Cloud Build detected the stack where it could; if a Dockerfile existed we used it, otherwise we fell back to buildpacks so teams without container expertise could still ship.
+We built a Vercel-shaped experience on Google Cloud: connect a repository in a UI, push to a branch, and let the platform build and deploy.
+Pushes triggered managed builds that detected the stack where they could; when a Dockerfile existed we used it, otherwise we fell back to buildpacks so teams without container expertise could still ship.

-Secrets lived in Google Secret Manager and were injected at build time and at runtime so credentials never sat in repo config.
-Runtimes were Cloud Run services fronted by a load balancer.
-We attached friendly hostnames using Serverless NEGs so each deployment had a predictable URL.
-Cloud Identity-Aware Proxy sat in front by default so every app required sign-in until someone explicitly changed that posture.
+Secrets lived in the cloud provider's secret store and were injected at build time and at runtime so credentials never sat in repo config.
+Workloads ran on Cloud Run behind a shared HTTPS entry path with automated hostname wiring, so each deployment had a predictable URL without hand-maintained DNS for every app.
+Identity-aware access sat in front by default so every app required sign-in until someone explicitly changed that posture.

 Hard Parts